-The main potential source of pluvial flooding to the site is considered to be surface water ponding in the area.
+The main potential source of pluvial flooding to the site is considered to be surface water ponding and flooding associated with heavy rainfall.

 12.2.3 Records of Historic Pluvial Flooding Incidents

 Examination of the LLFA's Level 1 SFRA revealed no evidence of records of pluvial flooding on or in the vicinity of the site.